Robert Mueller May Not Be The Savior The Anti-Trump Internet Is Hoping For

 In his leak investigation, a lot of information eventually became public through the prosecution of former vice presidential aide Lewis "Scooter" Libby.
 Absent a decision to charge someone with a crime, investigations in Congress may be the best way for people to understand what happened and why in last year's election interference.

-True to form, a spokesman for special counsel Mueller declined comment for this story.
+True to form, a spokesman for special counsel Mueller declined to comment for this story.